phpearth/docs/testing/index.md

 * Test driven develoipment (TDD)

-TDD is a software development process in which you repeat a very short development cycles in which you write code that passes or intentionaly failes.
+TDD is a software development process in which you repeat a very short development cycles in which you write code that passes or intentionally fails.

 [PHPUnit](https://phpunit.de/) - PHP Testing framework.